mikhaillav/gm0/source/docs/awards/award-types.rst

 **Focus on the "Why," Not Just the "What."** For every STEM connection, be prepared to answer:

 - Why did you reach out to this specific person or organization? (e.g., "We needed help with a persistent odometry error, so we contacted a local university's robotics lab.")
-- What did you learn from them? (e.g., "They taught us about sensor fusion, which we implemented and documented in our engineering portfolio.")
+- What did you learn from them? (e.g., "They taught us about sensor fusion, which we implemented and documented in our |EP|.")
 - How did it change your approach? (e.g., "This conversation led us to redesign our dead wheel assembly, improving our accuracy by 40%.")

 **Document the Relationship, Not Just the Event.** Don't just list "Visited XYZ Engineering."
 Create a small case study for key connections.
 Include: